-- Since this is a 400-level error code message, the submitter will refer to the CCC record. - The error code series 490-499 indicates that it is a deletion problem. - The submitter must determine if the diagnosis cluster should be deleted or active as a final action.

-- If the cluster should be active, no further action is required. - If the diagnosis is supposed to be deleted, the plan must submit one delete record.
+- Since this is a 400-level error code message, the submitter will refer to the CCC record. - The error code series 490-499 indicates that it is a deletion problem. - The submitter must determine if the diagnosis cluster should be deleted or active as a final action. - If the cluster should be active, no further action is required. - If the diagnosis is supposed to be deleted, the plan must submit one delete record.
 Since any future submissions will have a different delete date than any other clusters on file, a single delete record will successfully process.

-6.2.2.4 Service From Date Is Not Within MA Organization Enrollment
+5.2.4.4 Service From Date Is Not Within MA Organization Enrollment

-MA organizations can reduce the numbers of errors that are returned due to invalid eligibility by accessing the MBD to determine eligibility and other demographic information.
+MA organizations can reduce the numbers of errors that are returned due to invalid eligibility by accessing the common user interface to determine eligibility and other demographic information stored on the common tables.
 Implementing the following procedures can reduce time spent on resolving errors.

-- Develop a monthly validation protocol verifying eligibility of MA organization enrollees. - Program internal information systems that cross check MBD before submitting data to FERAS.
+- Develop a monthly validation protocol verifying eligibility of MA organization enrollees. - Program internal information systems that cross check the common tables before submitting data to FERAS.